Software-Hardware-Systems/autogen/dotnet/samples/dev-team/docs/github-flow-getting-started.md

   - `ReadmeRequested`: Requests the generation of a README.
   - `DevPlanRequested`: Requests the generation of a development plan.

+### Workflow Details

 - **README Generation**:
   1. `NewAsk` is published when a new GitHub issue is created.
   2. `ReadmeRequested` is published to request a README.
   3. `ReadmeGenerated` is published with the generated README.
   4. `ReadmeIssueClosed` is published when the README is approved.
   5. `ReadmeStored` is published when the README is stored in blob storage.

 - **Development Plan Generation**:
   1. `DevPlanRequested` is published to request a development plan.
   2. `DevPlanGenerated` is published with the generated plan.
   3. `DevPlanIssueClosed` is published when the plan is approved.
   4. `DevPlanCreated` is published to create subtasks for developers.

 - **Code Generation**:
   1. `CodeGenerationRequested` is published to request code for a subtask.
   2. `CodeGenerated` is published with the generated code.
   3. `CodeIssueClosed` is published when the code is approved.
   4. `CodeCreated` is published to store the code and schedule a sandbox run.
   5. `SandboxRunCreated` and `SandboxRunFinished` are used to monitor and finalize the sandbox run.

-    ### GitHub Events vs. Internal Messages

-    - **GitHub Events**: These are external events originating from GitHub, such as:
-      - Issue created: Triggers the `NewAsk` message.
-      - Issue comment: Used to provide feedback or approve generated artifacts.

-    - **Internal Messages**: These are messages used for communication between agents in the DevTeam system, such as:
-      - `NewAsk`: Initiates the workflow.
-      - `ReadmeRequested`: Requests the generation of a README.
-      - `DevPlanRequested`: Requests the generation of a development plan.

 ### Additional Messages